J24681357/gtfbotfithusim/files/manual.md

      - ⭐ - Marks a car as your to be selected it in the Favorites option in the garage drop-down menu.
      - Change Car - Changes your current car to the car above
      - Tuning/Details - Toggle between installed performance parts and general car details
-     - Condition - Shows the damage conditions of the car from each category
+     - Condition - Displays the damage conditions of the car from each category
      - Sell Car - Sells your car for the displayed amount of credits.
 Note that pressing the button once, will sell the car and is not possible to undo.
-       - Your car must be in Good condition or better in order to sell the car.
+       - Your car must be in Normal condition or better in order to sell the car.

 4. Selling a car in your Garage depends on:
      - The original car price
      - Performance parts installed on the car
      - Car condition
 5. The car icon on the "Condition" button changes based on the overall damage of the car.
 Here are the categories:
-     - Excellent
+     - Excellent (100% - 70%)
-     - Good
-     - Poor
+     - Normal (69% - 45%)
+     - Worn (44% - 20%)
+     - Bad (20% - 0%)
-        - If you car is in Poor condition, you will be unable to race with that car until you repaired it in GTF Auto, for more information, check ...
+        - If your car is in Bad condition, you will be unable to race with that car until you repaired it in GTF Auto, for more information, look in ...

+## Course Maker
+#### /course

+## GTF Auto

+#### Tuning Shop
+#### /tune

+1. In GTF Auto, you can view the type of performance parts that are available in the tuning shop for your current car.
+The following options are available:
+      - Engine (Power upgrades, FPP)
+      - Transmission (Configurable gear ratios in car setups)
+      - Suspension (Handling upgrades, FPP)
+      - Tires
+      - Weight Reduction (FPP)
+      - Turbo Kits (Power upgrades, FPP)
+      - Brakes (FPP)
+      - Aero Kits (Configurable downforce & visual body kits, FPP)
+      - Maintenance / Repair (Car wash, oil change, car repairs)
+      - Car Engines (Engine swaps for a limited amount of cars)

+2. The number of parts available are labeled as 🔧.
+They are based on the specs and type of your garage car.
+Not all cars can be tunable.
+3. For each type of performanace part, there are stages that you can purchase for cars.
+Parts that are already applied in your current car are labeled as ✅, while purchased parts are labeled as 📦.
+    - More expensive stages have more potency
+4. When you purchase a performance part, it will be installed to your current car and will be added to the car's inventory (📦) in the next visit.
+When you apply another custom part from the same type, the previous part will be in the car's inventory.
+    - Parts in the car's inventory can be installed again for free

+#### Maintenance Shop

+1. In the Maintenance / Repair Shop, you are able to repair your garage car after many days of racing.
+The following parts can be repaired:
+    - Engine
+    - Transmission
+    - Suspension
+    - Body Damage
+      - The repair costs depend on the car's value and the severity of the damages.
+      - Damaged parts may reduce the performance of the car
+      - You can either pay individually or pay all of the damage costs.
+2. Car wash can also be purchased here to improve the cleaniness of the car.
+3. Oil changes can also be purchased here to restore the car's oil condition to its original condition.

+## Car Setups
+#### /setups

+1. In the car setups, you can adjust advanced tuning options for some custom parts such as transmissions, suspensions, and aero kits.
+    - Default parts cannot be modified.
+    - You cannot save multiple car setups, only your current one.
+However, you can set all values to default for each type.
+2. Transmission will affect the top speed in a Speed Test.
+3. The downforce of custom aero kits can be adjusted which will affect the performance of the car.

+## Replays
+#### /replay

+"__**Replays - /replay**__" + "\n" +
+     "1.
+In this GTF game, you can save replays from any session after a session has finished. " + "\n" + "2.
+In the replay menu, it opens the list of all of the replays you've saved.
+Selecting a replay will load the replay and it displays its session results and grid results." + "\n" +
+     "3.
+Replays can be deleted by using **/replay - Delete Replay [number]**, where [number] represents the replay associated with the list in the menu.",